All Episodes

 That's what happens when you marry the health ranger.

-I'm gonna overwrite your robot.
+I'm going to overwrite your robot.

-I'm gonna give it little secret keywords.
+I'm going to give it little secret keywords.

-Well, we can have all kinds of fun with that.
+We can have all kinds of fun with that.

-Now, the other thing that's going to happen in all of this is that people will become far more attached to their robots than to each other, and also to anything else like a car or even a house.
+Now, the other thing that's going to happen in all of this is that people will become far more attached to their robots than to each other and also to anything else like a car or even a house.

 Like people won't mind moving so much as long as they can take their robot with them.

-And you know, people will lease robots, so you'll make a monthly payment on it, kind of like a car payment.
+So you'll make a monthly payment on it, kind of like a car payment.

-And you know, it might cost maybe entry-level robots, could be $300 a month or something.
+And, you know, it might cost maybe entry-level robots could be $300 a month or something.

 And you will see many cases where people would rather give up their car than their robot.

-And once people grow accustomed to having these robots around them, they will see robots as extensions of themselves, and they will begin to feel a very strong emotional and cognitive attachment to those robots.
+And once people grow accustomed to having these robots around them, they will see robots as extensions of themselves.

 And if the robot breaks down or goes missing, they will feel extremely detached and depressed.